-1. All candidates must take at least twenty-four hours in advanced courses, in class at the College, out of the last thirty semester hours offered.
-2. Each student must make an average of at least a C in the specified courses taken in his degree-granting department.
+- 1. All candidates must take at least twenty-four hours in advanced courses, in class at the College, out of the last thirty semester hours offered. - Each student must make an average of at least a C in the specified courses taken in his degree-granting department. - a track a G in the specified courses a large in his degree-granting department.